 Build your understanding of healthcare and learn the foundational skills to thrive in non-clinical roles.
 When you earn your general studies degree online with a concentration in healthcare at Maryville University, you’ll have the opportunity to explore concepts such as healthcare systems, ethics, diversity, public health, communications, and more.

 Study liberal arts, social sciences, and healthcare, and then apply your knowledge in a variety of work settings such as government, health education, or community health.
-With your online healthcare bachelor’s degree, you can pursue roles such as medical services manager or healthcare educator.
+With your online healthcare bachelor’s degree, you can pursue roles such as healthcare coordinator or healthcare educator.

 As demand for healthcare expertise increases, our convenient online program connects you with expert faculty who can prepare you to fill a growing void.
 When you complete your general studies degree online, you can emerge with a broad, high-level perspective on healthcare, or a deeper focus on specialized topics like gerontology or mental health.